 What is a Chemical Exposure Lawsuit?

 A person exposed to harmful chemicals who suffers an injury may seek compensation by filing a chemical exposure lawsuit.
-Compensation may be in the form of a workers' compensation claim or a personal injury lawsuit.
+Compensation may be obtained through a workers’ compensation claim or a personal injury lawsuit.

-Workers’ Compensation provides a way for employees who suffer a work-related injury to be compensated for their medical expenses and lost wages without having to prove the injury was due to the employer’s negligence.
-In turn, employers may not accuse their employees of negligently causing their own injury.
+Workers’ Compensation allows employees who suffer work-related injuries to be compensated for their medical expenses and lost wages without proving the injury was due to the employer’s negligence.
+In turn, employers may not accuse their employees of negligently causing their injury.

-It sounds simple enough, but problems often arise when employers argue the injury was not work-related despite the employee’s claim that it was.
-There are elements you must prove in order to collect workers’ compensation benefits when you claim you were injured due to a chemical exposure in the workplace.
+It sounds simple, but problems often arise when employers dispute that an injury was work-related, despite the employee’s claim.
+There are elements you must prove to collect workers’ compensation benefits when you claim you were injured due to chemical exposure in the workplace.

-If you have developed health issues from unsafe chemical exposure at work, our attorneys can help you file a claim and fight for the benefits you deserve.
-Contact our Chicago firm today at (312) 766-1000 for a free consultation.
+If you have developed health issues from unsafe exposure to chemicals at work, contact our Chicago chemical exposure attorneys today at (312) 766-1000 for a free consultation.

 Workers’ Compensation and Chemical Exposure